jonathanerasmus0/nottodo_final/README.md

 celery -A nottodo_project beat -l info/*remember to add name of project* celery -A nottodo_project beat -l info

+NB: pip install django-celery-results *This should have already have been installed* python manage.py migrate django_celery_results
+Monitor Celery Tasks
+Run the Celery worker and beat scheduler to monitor tasks: celery -A nottodo_project worker --loglevel=info celery -A nottodo_project beat --loglevel=info

+This setup ensures you can track and verify that emails are being sent successfully from your local development environment.

 Part 1: Installing Redis on Ubuntu